hstha/web-development-scratch/module-3/design.md

 - Contrast ratio needs to be at least `4:5:1 for normal text` and `3:1 for larger text` (18px+)
 - `Tools used`: **coolors**

+#### **Images**

+`Use Good Images`

+1. Different types of images: `product photos, storytelling photos, illustrations, patterns`

+- Product Photos:
+- Storytelling photos:
+- Illustrations:
+- Patterns

+2. Use images to support website's `message and story`.
+So only use `relevant images`.
+3. Prefer `original images`.
+If not possible, use `original-looking` stock images (not generic ones)

+`Tools used`: **Unsplash, Pexels, DrawKit, unDraw**

+`Use Images Well`

+4. Try to show `real people` to trigger user's emotions
+5. If necessary, `crop images` to fit your message
+6. Experiment `combining` photos, illustrations and patterns

+`Handling Text On Images`

+7. `Method #1`: Darker or brighten image (completely or partially, using a gradient)
+8. `Method #2`: Position text into neutral image area.
+By neutral image area means the area containing constant or uniform color.
+9. `Method #3`: Put text in a box with some opacity if possible.

+`Some Technical Details`

+10. To account for `high-resolution screens`, make image dimensions `2x as big` as their displayed size

+- `Scale factor`: Actual pixels the screen contains / Pixels represented on screen
+- On high-resolution screens, scale factor is 2x or event 3x, on "normal" screens it's just 1x (1 physical pixel = 1 design pixel)

+11. `Compress images` for a lower file size and better performance

+- `Tools used`: **Squoosh**

+12. When using multiple images side-by-side, make sure they have the exact same dimensions

 ### Website Personalities

 1. **Serious/Elegant**: For luxury and elegance, based on thin serif typefaces, golden or pastel colors, and big high-quality images.